dequelabs/axe-core/doc/API.md

 After axe has processed all rules normally, it generates a unique selector for all nodes in all rules.
 This process can be time consuming, especially for pages with lots of nodes.
 By limiting the nodes to a maximum of one for result types you are not interested in, you can greatly speed up the tail end performance of axe.

 Types listed in this option will cause rules that fall under those types to show all nodes.
-Types _not_ listed will causes rules that fall under one of the missing types to show a maximum of one node.
+Types _not_ listed will cause rules that fall under one of the missing types to show a maximum of one node.
 This allows you to still see those results and inform the user of them if appropriate.

 ```js
 axe.run(